Frequent flyers in Australia are blessed with access to some of the top Business Class products in the world. So which ones are the very best?

 Plus, you can head to the back of the plane for a drink at the onboard bar, reserved exclusively for Business and First Class passengers.

 The most accessible way for travellers in Australia to access these seats is by using Qantas Points, but Emirates Skywards miles (an American Express Membership Rewards transfer partner) can also be redeemed.

-This is an often-overlooked option that you can find on flights from Sydney, Melbourne and Brisbane to Abu Dhabi.
-(Note the 777 flight from Melbourne has an older product.)
+This is an often-overlooked option that you can find on some flights from Sydney, Melbourne and Brisbane to Abu Dhabi.
+(Note the 777 flights from Sydney and Melbourne have an older product.)